krsilveira/Horiseon-Social-Solution-Services-Inc/README.md

 ## Review

-You are required to submit the following for review:
+ Deployed live links

-* The URL of the deployed application.
+* The URL of the deployed application (https://krsilveira.github.io/Challenge-1-/)

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository (https://github.com/krsilveira/Challenge-1-)